Don’t Eat The Vegetables!

 “The role of dietary fiber in constipation is analogous to cars in traffic congestion.
 The only way to alleviate slow traffic would be to decrease the number of cars and to evacuate the remaining cars quickly.
 Should we add more cars, the congestion would only be worsened.”

-Too much fiber intake can increase stool size to the point of stretching and irritating intestinal tissue, promoting further inflammation and the increased release of metabolically suppressive substances such as serotonin.
+Too much fiber intake can increase stool size to the point of stretching and irritating intestinal tissue, promoting further inflammation and the increased release of metabolically suppressive substances such as serotonin and nitric oxide.

 “Serotonin…can cause abdominal pain and discomfort, satiety, or nausea…promote intestinal inflammation…can have extra-alimentary actions such as influencing bone densitity and contributing to allergic airway inflammation.”

-Digestive inhibition and the related rise in secretion of stress substances has been shown to interfere with blood sugar regulation, which can then lead to an increase in the release of the polyunsaturated free fatty acids from storage, which (on top of the PUFA content found in the fibrous foods) plays a significant role in the suppression of proper digestive function.
+Digestive inhibition and the related rise in secretion of stress substances, has been shown to interfere with blood sugar regulation, and this can then lead to an increase in the release of the polyunsaturated free fatty acids from storage, which (on top of the PUFA content found in the fibrous foods) plays a significant role in the further suppression of proper digestive function.

-This might be especially significant in circumstances where metabolic function has not yet improved, and where the removal of fiber might at first appear to slow things down, due to the irritation and stimulation effect having been removed.
-This can potentially (at least temporarily) lead to an overall worsening of symptoms and metabolic health issues.
-The safer fibers (as well as a few things with binding or laxative effects) can be particularly useful during this ‘transitional’ period, or just generally in order to help clean the intestines and remove toxic materials when there isn’t regularity.
+Therapeutic use of the safer fibers (as well as a few things with binding or laxative effects) can be particularly useful during this ‘transitional’ period, or just generally in order to help clean the intestines and remove toxic materials when there isn’t regularity.

-Balanced against this is the potential for foods which are being pushed as a solution to issues of digestive slowing and constipation causing an increase in substances responsible for worsening of bowel inflammation related issues, possibly resulting in chronic diarrhea or fluctuations between the two extremes of diarrhea and constipation common with IBS and other conditions.
+But it’s important to keep in mind the potential for foods (being pushed as a solution to issues of digestive slowing and constipation), to cause an increase in the substances like serotonin, responsible for worsening of bowel inflammation related issues.
+This can result in chronic diarrhea, or fluctuations between the two extremes of diarrhea and constipation common with IBS and other conditions.

 “…the 5-HT [serotonin] level has been shown to be altered in experimental intestinal inflammation and in IBD patients, and high levels of 5-HT have also been described in several inflammatory and diarrheal conditions.”

-There generally isn’t a ‘one size fits all’ solution to metabolic issues which relate to digestion, and so from one perspective the use of fiber for stimulation and for a bulking effect can be part of a beneficial approach, helping move things along, promoting an overall improvement in elimination and an eventual metabolic recovery.
+There isn’t a ‘one size fits all’ solution to metabolic issues related to digestion, and so from one perspective the use of fiber for intestinal stimulation, can be potentially beneficial, at least to the extent that it can help move things along and promote an overall improvement in elimination and detoxification.

-When metabolism and digestion are already damaged however, even the most appropriate foods with the safest ingredients and fibers can be a big factor which leads to a worsening of the current situation, especially when consumed in too large quantities.
+When metabolism and digestion are already damaged however, even foods with the safest ingredients and fibers can potentially worsen existing issues, if consumed in excessive quantities.

 So what could possibly be the motivation behind the vast number of glowingly positive endorsements advocating the use of fiber as a healthy digestion promoting technique?

-It certainly is a clever way to further promote the healthiness of products that provide a large portion of the profits for many big and powerful industries with significant economic and political importance.
+It certainly is a clever way to promote the healthiness of products that provide a large portion of the profits for powerful industries with economic and political importance.

 There is also the issue of creating new industries out of what were formerly waste materials from existing production.
 In a sense, turning people into something like human rubbish tips and making them pay for the privilege.

-Regardless, one effective approach for dealing with digestive issues – including constipation – might be one that experiments with a simple diet, limiting (and possibly even removing) most fiber, whilst at the same time gradually attempting to improve metabolism with sufficient protein from milk, cheese and gelatin, and plenty of sugar from sweet ripe juicy low fiber fruits or juice, honey and white sugar.
+A potentially effective approach for dealing with digestive issues – including constipation – is one that experiments with a simple diet, limiting fiber, whilst gradually improving metabolism with sufficient protein from milk, cheese and gelatin, and plenty of sugar from cooked or ripe juicy low fiber sweet fruits, fruit juice, honey and white sugar.

-Using fiber (especially that which has inbuilt anti-bacterial properties) in combination with the antimicrobial saturated fats (sometimes combining with milk or cheese for the additional calcium which can help protect against bacteria) in order to improve motility when necessary, is also reasonable.
+Using fiber (especially that which has inbuilt anti-bacterial properties) in combination with the antimicrobial saturated fats (or using milk or cheese for the additional calcium which can also help protect against bacteria) in order to improve motility when necessary, is likely to be helpful.

-Chances are it’s impossible to come up with a solution to the digestive health issues of all people based on a set of rules that must be followed.
-Experimentation with different combinations of foods (and numerous other things) is necessary and what will work depends on individual metabolic issues.
-However because of the many misleading guidelines touted as scientific fact, it often ends up being a bit like a shot in the dark.
+It’s impossible to come up with one solution for digestion issues for all people, based on a set of rules or a specific protocol that must be followed.
+Experimentation with different combinations of foods (and other pro-metabolic things) makes sense, and what will work depends on individual metabolic conditions.
+However because of misleading guidelines masquerading as scientific facts, it often ends up being a shot in the dark.

-Even in an ideal scenario, the question regarding whether fiber is ‘good’ or ‘bad’ can probably not really be conclusively answered because of the different kinds of fiber and other variables and changing circumstances.
-Things that help for a while may stop working when conditions change.
+Even under ‘ideal’ conditions, the question regarding whether fiber is ‘good’ or ‘bad’ cannot be conclusively answered, because of different kinds of fiber and other variables or changing circumstances.
+Things that help for a while may no longer be necessary when metabolism changes.

-Yes, certain types of fiber are more likely to be helpful as part of an experimental approach to healing – like the anti-microbial fiber in raw carrots or the anti-estrogenic substances safely available in very well cooked mushrooms – but healing can take time and unfortunately we do not live in a vacuum.
+Yes, certain types of fiber are more helpful than others – like the anti-microbial fiber in raw carrots and bamboo shoots, or the anti-estrogenic substances in well cooked mushrooms – but healing takes time, and we do not live in a vacuum.

-But there is a very powerful belief system still surrounding the idea that fiber is something we need for our digestive system to function properly and this often ends up being a hindrance for recovery or maintenance of health.
+Unfortunately there is a very powerful belief system surrounding the idea that fiber is something we need a lot of for our digestive system to function properly, and this can end up being a hindrance for recovery or the maintenance of health.

-My mother is not the only person who has been exposed to decades worth of ‘roughage indoctrination’, and hidden inside this are elements of truth which can make the idea far more difficult to let go of when it is no longer serving you.
+My mother isn’t the only person who has been exposed to decades worth of ‘roughage indoctrination’, and hidden inside it are elements of truth which can make the idea far more difficult to let go of, even when it no longer serves you.

 See more here